shahsandesh30/agentic_rag_service/README.md

 - NLTK: If tokenizers are missing, BM25 falls back to a regex tokenizer automatically
 - PDFs: `pdfplumber` extracts text; scanned/image-only PDFs may need OCR (e.g., Tesseract) before ingestion
 - Memory: The service loads embeddings/chunks in memory for search; consider sharding or a vector DB for very large corpora
+- Agent workflow: Use `--trace` flag to debug agent execution flow
+- Safety: Check `/metrics` for safety-related metrics and blocking rates

 ## License
 TBD